 - If you choose to accept our offer of admission, you will be required to submit the following commitment documents:

 - Two (2) tuition deposits of $300.00 (U.S.), along with the payment card included in your acceptance package.

 - A signed and dated copy of the “Information for Accepted Applicants” form.

 - The “Certification of Finances” form, which is needed to prepare your visa documents.

-Upon admission, you will be notified of the deadline to submit these commitment documents in order to hold your place in the upcoming LL.M. class.
+- Upon admission, you will be notified of the deadline to submit all commitment documents in order to hold your seat in the class.

 - If I am granted admission into the program but am unable to attend this year, can I defer my studies until the following year?

-- Yes, if you are offered admission into the LL.M.
-Program and can offer a compelling reason why you would be unable to attend, you may defer your studies until the next academic year.
+- Yes, if you are offered admission into the LL.M. program and can offer a compelling reason as to why you are unable to attend, you may defer your studies until the next academic year.

 - If I am not granted admission into the program, can I re-apply next year?

-- If you are denied admission to the LL.M.
-Program, you may re-apply the following year by submitting a new application and re-submitting your supporting documentation.
+- If you are denied admission to the LL.M. program, you may re-apply the following year by submitting a new application and updated supporting documentation.

 - If I am accepted, when will I be issued an I-20 student visa?